How To Remove & Install The Front Wheel On Your Dirt Bike

 • Step 7: Clean every part of the wheel & hub before you install them.
 If you have some grease, apply a thin layer to every part you can.

 • Step 8: Align your wheel hub with the forks and install the axle.
-Make sure to install the hub spacers if you removed them.
+If you removed the hub spacers, make sure to install them.

 • Step 9: Install & torque the axle nut.